SeldonIO/seldonio.github.com/sentiment-demo.md

 # **Serve Predictions**<a name="predictions"></a>

 To serve predictions we will load the saved pipeline into a microservice.
-This can be accomplished by using the script ```run_prediction_pipeline_microservice.sh``` in ```seldon-server/kubernetes/bin```.
+This can be accomplished by using the script ```start-microservice``` in ```seldon-server/kubernetes/bin```.

 {% highlight bash %}
-run_prediction_pipeline_microservice.sh finefoods-xgboost /seldon-data/seldon-models/finefoods/1/ test 1
+start-microservice --type prediction --client test -p finefoods-xgboost /seldon-data/seldon-models/finefoods/1/ 1.0
 {% endhighlight %}

 This will load the pipeline saved in /seldon-data/seldon-models/finefoods/1/ and create a single replica microservice called finefoods-xgboost.
 It will activate this for the "test" client as a prediction algorithm.